haddocking/haddock3/docs/integration_tests.md

 sed -i 's/haddock3/haddock3main/g' requirements.yml
 ```

-Proceed installing the HADDOCK3 main as usual.
+Proceed installing the HADDOCK3 main following the installation
+instructions in the repository.

 This repository and environment will be the one you will use to run the
 test examples from the main branch.